 Self-couture was developed from the observation of traditional quilted textiles, such as Japanese boro, made with multiple layers of fabric sewn together.
 These textiles were created to provide insulation and comfort.
 The different layers used to make them were often worn-out fabrics no longer in use.

-The self-couture project is composed of layers of different materials chosen for their specific character, ranging from bed linen fabrics to those used for clothing. (woolen Loden fabric, white linen, colored plain-woven cotton, flower patterns, ...)
+The self-couture project is composed of layers of different materials chosen for their specific character, ranging from bed linen fabrics to those used for clothing. (wolen Loden fabric, white linen, coloured plain-woven cotton, flower patterns, ...)

 The layers of fabric are here ‘liberated’ and the stitches are replaced by the perforation of multiple buttonholes.
 The layers are complemented by matching double buttons.
 These buttons play, as multiple points of independent sewing.

-By simply folding and buttoning textile surfaces, self-couture can be used for a variety of purposes, from a double sheet, a winter or light blanket to a summer dress, a wool coat, or even a sleeping bag.
-This principle can be extended to other uses, such as curtains, to provide multi-layered insulation.
+By simply folding and buttoning textile surfaces, self-couture can be used for a variety of purposes, from a double sheet, a winter or light blanket, a sleeping bag, to a summer dress, a wool coat extended to other uses, such as curtains, each providing multi-layered insulation.